apurv101/task_execution_engine/hld_doc_v2.md

   - Google Vision API for text detection
   - YOLO model for object detection
   - OpenAI API for LLM integration
-  - MongoDB for storing tasks, sub-tasks, and action histories
+  - MongoDB for storing tasks, instructions, and action histories

 - **Responsibilities**:
-  - Receive task descriptions via API and create tasks and sub-tasks.
+  - Receive task descriptions via API and create tasks and instructions.
-  - Use LLM to break down tasks into sub-tasks.
+  - Use LLM to break down tasks into instructions.
-  - Store tasks and sub-tasks in MongoDB.
+  - Store tasks and instructions in MongoDB.
-  - Receive sub-task IDs and screenshots from the desktop application.
+  - Receive instruction IDs and screenshots from the desktop application.
   - Use computer vision to interpret GUI elements.
   - Utilize LLM to determine the next actions.
   - Update action history in MongoDB.